Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is estate recovery?

-Long-standing federal rules require states to attempt to recover Medicaid costs for long-term care from estates of enrollees who received that care while age 55 or older.
-States can choose to also recover the costs of all other Medicaid services for those enrollees.
-The process of recovering from an enrollee’s estate is called estate recovery.
+Long-standing federal rules require states to attempt to recover Medicaid costs for long-term care (provided in a nursing home or via a Home and Community Based Services waiver) from the estates of enrollees who received that care while age 55 or older.
+States can choose to also recover the costs of all other Medicaid services (not just long-term care) for those enrollees.
+The process of recovering from an enrollee’s estate is called estate recovery.1

 States can also pursue estate recovery from Medicaid enrollees below age 55 who resided in an institution permanently.
 Most of these individuals would have lived in a nursing home or intermediate care facility for individuals with intellectual and developmental disabilities (ICF/DD).

-When a Medicaid enrollee’s coverage was administered by a Managed Care Organization (i.e., a private insurer with whom the state contracts to administer Medicaid coverage), the state will attempt to recover the capitation (i.e. monthly) payment made to the insurer.
-This means the amount recovered could differ from the cost of services received – and could result in a significant estate recovery from enrollees who didn’t use much care (or, conversely, estate recovery that’s less than the total cost of care if the person received a substantial amount of Medicaid managed care).
+When a Medicaid enrollee’s coverage was administered by a Managed Care Organization (i.e., a private insurer with whom the state contracts to administer Medicaid coverage), the state can attempt to recover the fees (capitation payments) that the state paid to the insurer.2 This means the amount recovered could differ from the cost of services received – and could result in a significant estate recovery from enrollees who didn’t use much care (or, conversely, estate recovery that’s less than the total cost of care if the person received a substantial amount of Medicaid managed care).

 Estate recovery only has to apply to the portion of an enrollee’s estate that is subject to their will (known as their “probate estate”).
 States have the option of also recovering assets that aren’t subject to probate, and many have chosen to do this.

-States are not allowed to recover from an enrollee’s estate if they are survived by either a spouse or a child who is under 21 years old, blind or disabled.
-Estate recovery is allowed to occur once the spouse dies, or the child turns 21 or is no longer considered disabled.
-But many states don’t pursue estate recovery in those circumstances.
+States are not allowed to recover from an enrollee’s estate if they are survived by either a spouse or a child who is under 21 years old, blind or disabled.1 Estate recovery is allowed to occur once the spouse dies, or the child turns 21 or is no longer considered disabled.
+But many states don’t pursue estate recovery in those circumstances.2

 Each state can also establish a process to allow individuals who would inherit from a Medicaid enrollee to request a “hardship exemption” from estate recovery.